 Certain statements in this quarterly report constitute forward-looking statements.
 To the extent that statements in this quarterly report are not recitations of historical fact, such statements constitute forward-looking statements, which, by definition, involve risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-In particular, statements under Management's Discussion and Analysis of Financial Condition and Results of Operations may contain forward-looking statements, including statements regarding our business, product and finance strategies, our property, equipment and intangible asset additions, subscriber growth and retention rates, competitive and economic factors, the timing and impacts of proposed transactions, liquidity and other information and statements that are not historical fact.
+In particular, statements under Management's Discussion and Analysis of Financial Condition and Results of Operations may contain forward-looking statements, including statements regarding our business, product and finance strategies, our property, equipment and intangible asset additions (including with respect to the planned new build and upgrade activities), subscriber growth and retention rates, competitive and economic factors, the timing and impacts of proposed transactions, liquidity and other information and statements that are not historical fact.
 Where, in any forward-looking statement, we express an expectation or belief as to future results or events, such expectation or belief is expressed in good faith and believed to have a reasonable basis, but there can be no assurance that the expectation or belief will result or be achieved or accomplished.
-In evaluating these statements, you should consider the risks and uncertainties in the following list of some but not all of the factors that could cause actual results or events to differ materially from anticipated results or events:
+In evaluating these statements, you should consider the risks and uncertainties in the following list, and those described herein, as some of but not all of the factors that could cause actual results or events to differ materially from anticipated results or events: